Garricktgh/rock-paper-scissors/README.md

 # Instructions

-Double-click the index.html to open the game on your browser
+Double-click the index.html to open the game on your browser.